 “Microsoft HoloLens understands your gestures, gaze, and voice, enabling you to interact in the most natural way possible”

-Reviews of the Hololens suggest natural interaction with the virtual using the body, gesture and voice is problematic, with issues of lag, and the misreading of gestures, similar to the problems I encountered during the enactment of navigation.
+Reviews of the Hololens suggest natural interaction with the virtual using the body, gesture and voice is problematic, with issues of lag, and the misreading of gestures, similar to the problems I encountered during 15.
+Navigation.

 “While voice controls worked, there was a lag between giving them and the hologram executing them.
 I had to say, “Let it roll!” to roll my spheres down the slides, and there was a one second or so pause before they took a tumble.
 It wasn’t major, but was enough to make me feel like I should repeat the command.